 No joke— you can put this deodorant on at 5AM, run a few miles, blend a the world’s Best Green Smoothie, throw on some work clothes, work an 8-hour shift and come home smelling good.

 At first, my husband and I were baffled by how well it worked.
 We would smell each other’s armpits just to brag.
 Then we decided to push the boundaries and slathered it on before a long day of helping friends move.
 We sweat all day and came home smelling good!

 You only need four ingredients to make your own all-natural deodorant.
 Chances are you probably have at least half of them already.
 You can buy arrowroot powder in the baking section of most natural food stores or online.

 - baking soda (feel free to use less if you’ve got sensitive skin)

 - non-gmo arrowroot powder (a better choice than traditional cornstarch)

 - organic unrefined coconut oil

-- essential oils: grapefruit, tea tree, spruce, and sweet orange are my favs
+- essential oils: grapefruit, tea tree, spruce and sweet orange are my favorites